tiisanoja/ruuvi/README.md

 ## DB

 Data is stored to InfluxDB.
-Supported version are 1.8 and 2.x.
+Supported version by used client are 1.8 and 2.x.
 Application stores data to bucket which is configured in config.yml.
 Default bucket is *weather*.
 Used presission to store measurements is a second.
+Application has been tested against InfluxDB 1.8 but now on only InfluxxDB 2.X will be verified.
+InfluxDB 1.8 should work as long as used client supports 1.8.